mayankpathak10/tag_detector/ReadMe.md

 It also includes a program to write video from the image frames saved in the package results.

+The Doxygen Documentation for this project can be found at [this](file:///home/shivang/catkin_ws/src/tag_detector/docs/html/annotated.html) link.

 ## About Author

 __Mayank Pathak:__ Graduate Student in M.Eng., Robotics, working as Teaching Assistant for Grad.
 Level Robotics Course for Machine Learning at the University of Maryland, College Park.
 I am interested to pursue career in the field of Computer Vision, Machine Learning and related fields.